Creating Processes

 2. In the Name field, enter a name for the new rule criteria.

 3. The Status field is set to Inactive by default.
-Set this field to Active if you want the Rule-Based Action to be implemented immediately upon saving.
+Set this field to Active to have the Rule-Based Action applied immediately upon saving.
 Leaving the field as Inactive will prevent the action from occurring until it is set to Active.

 4. In the Description field, enter a short description of the rule.